-Here are some of the common questions JOI therapists are faced with on a daily basis.
+Here are some of the frequently asked questions (FAQ) JOI therapists are faced with on a daily basis.

 The Effect of Weight on Arthritis

 Hand injuries, such as tendon lacerations or other upper extremity injuries, such as broken bones, can occur in a variety of ways.
 A splint can protect and immobilize these joints, and depending on the injury, there can be a variety of splints.
-Splints are made out of a heat sensitive plastic which is custom molded with use of hot water.
+Splints are made out of heat-sensitive plastic which is custom molded with the use of hot water.
 Typically a sock is placed on an individual’s hand while the splint is being molded for comfort.
 This splint can typically be taken off for certain activities of daily living (ADLs) such as showering or dressing.
-It also can be cleaned with soap and water.
+You may clean it with soap and water.
 Just be extra careful, as dogs and other small animals like them too!

-If your therapist mentions “joint mobilizations” or “mobs” as part of your treatment plan, here is a brief explanation of what that means.
+If your therapist mentions “joint mobilizations” or “mobs” as part of your treatment plan.
 Your Physical Therapist’s Role During your first visit to physical therapy, your therapist performs an examination and evaluation which includes relevant tests and measurements related to your injury.
 One of these measurements is your joint mobility.
-Joint mobility is the amount of movement a joint has when it is passively moved.
+Joint mobility is the amount of movement a joint has when it is passively moving.
 A joint may be hypermobile (too much movement/lax) or hypomobile (too little movement/tight).

 If your therapist determines that you have a joint that is hypomobile, he or she may perform joint mobilizations on the tight joint.
-Joint mobilizations are defined as “skilled, passive movements” to a joint.
-They are used to stretch out the joint and surrounding tissues and to loosen restrictions.
+Joint mobilizations are “skilled, passive movements” to a joint.
+They will stretch out the joint and surrounding tissues and to loosen restrictions.
 They are similar to stretching a muscle, except that they are performed by applying a force directly through the joint itself.
 The end result is an increase in range of motion and/or improved joint alignment.

 Remember the old adage: use it or lose it!